radian3/radian3/notes/optimalClubHouseStrategy.md

 This is an article written by a man with the intent of helping other men on clubhouse by providing the optimal strategy for learning how to treat women better.

-So do men or women on clubhouse generally have a better feel for how men can treat women with respect?
+So do men or women on clubhouse generally have a better feel for how men can treat women better?
 Well it's not men because 90% of men on clubhouse treat women terribly.
-So I'm going to say that women know more about how men can treat women right.
-Is it because they don't like women or is it because they don't know how to treat women better?
-I predict it's mostly both.
-But this article is for the later.
+So I'm going to say that the answer is women.

-*Item #1: Women tend to have a better understanding of how men can treat women than men do.
+*Item #1: Women know more than men when it comes to how men can treat women better.
 Thus, you want to be learning from women.*

 Cool!
 You have now learned something.
 You have now leveled up from a level 0 man to a level 1 man.
 Each time you learn, your level will go up.

-So all you have to do is ask women which things men need to do?
+So all you have to do is ask women which things men need to do better?
 NO!!!!
 But Item #1 says to learn from women!
 Yes it does.
 But I can't ask women?
 Correct.
 I'll clear up potential confusion soon.

 Here is what you want to do.
 Go in women-led spaces that are venting about men.
 Don't say anything in the chat and don't go on stage.
 You are a level 1 man right now.
 Typing something in the chat or going on stage is too risky at level 1 because you don't know what you are doing and might say something that will get you kicked out of the room.
 All you have to do is listen.
 You learn by listening right now.
 At some point, there will be a conversation on stage like this: